The goal of ENSUREAL is to ensure zero waste production of alumina in Europe.

 The European bauxite ores are relatively rich in REE and Sc, which until this day accumulate in the respective Bauxite Residues.
 In ENSUREAL, REE/Sc ions are leached from the calcium aluminate slag with conventional and innovative reagents to form dilute pregnant liquid solution (PLS) with 100-300 mg/L REE.
 The pregnant solution after leaching (dependent on the amount and the type of metal impurities) will initially be purified through differential precipitation and then the REEs as well as Sc will be precipitated as hydroxides or carbonates which in a subsequent calcination stage will be transformed to oxides that constitutes the final mixed REEs & Sc concentrate.
 The main goal of this process is the final production of a mixed REEs & Sc concentrate (>20%w/w) that can be sold to a refiner for production of pure REEs and Sc.

-- LCA and Life Cycle Cost analysis of technologies under application scales for mass flows and production processes;
+• LCA and Life Cycle Cost analysis of technologies under application scales for mass flows and production

 Breakthrough aspects